 • Co-editor: Lauren Shipman

-• Watch the video of “Lidah Api Menari”, the first single of his latest album, Karat & Arang:
+• Video below, “Lidah Api Menari”, the first single of his latest album, Karat & Arang